Skip to content

 Guided Tour at Russborough House

-There is also a cinema room where you can watch a short 2D film taken by Sir Alfred while he was travelling around the world in the 1920s and 1930s.
-The private auditorium room is one of the most fascinating rooms on offer, created by Sir Alfred when he purchased the home in County Wicklow.
+There is also a cinema room where you can watch a short 2D film taken by Sir Alfred while travelling around the world in the 1920s and 1930s.
+The private auditorium is one of the most fascinating rooms on offer, created by Sir Alfred when he purchased the home in County Wicklow.

 Russborough House Parkland